-- After 5 to 7 minutes turn salmon and cook on the other side for another 5 to 7 minutes, covered again with the saucepan lid.
+- Turn salmon and cook on the other side for another 1 to 2 minutes, covered again with the saucepan lid.

 - Curry Sauce: Whilst salmon is cooking, heat a non-stick saucepan on medium heat and add the curry sauce.
 Stir for a minute until it becomes fragrant.

 - Add in the coconut milk and stir until it is combined with the curry paste.

 - Add the fish sauce, lime juice and salt and stir to combine.